HideharuYamauchi/HF-Montecarlo-Simulation-analysis/README.md

 https://g-2.kek.jp/gakusai/research_MuHFS.html

 1. HFgeometry.hh.<br>
-To set and describe the alignment of experiment.
+To set the alignment of experiment and describe the physics constants.

 2. RF.cc and RF.hh.<br>
 To calculate the TMmode of microware in the cavity.
 We respectively use TM110 and TM210 mode to demonstrate the frequency which cause hyperfine splitting in the high magnetic field.